Conversion and intake

 How should a landing page connect back into the main site?

-It should usually link back to the parent service page, the right contact or intake route, and any supporting trust or FAQ content that helps the visitor continue with confidence.
+It should usually link back to the parent service page, the right contact route, and any supporting trust or FAQ content that helps the visitor continue with confidence.

 Contact Dailo